tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/index.md

 Azure Search is a fully managed cloud search service that provides a rich search experience to custom applications.
 One way to add search capability is through a REST API, with operations that create and manage indexes, load data, implement search features, execute queries, and handle results.

-Version 2016-09-01 is the second generally available release of the Azure Search Service REST API.
+Version 2017-11-11 is the most current generally available release of the Azure Search Service REST API.
 New features in this API version include:

-  - [Custom analyzers](https://aka.ms/customanalyzers), which allow you to take control over the process of converting text into indexable and searchable terms.
-  - [Azure Blob Storage](https://docs.microsoft.com/azure/search/search-howto-indexing-azure-blob-storage) and [Azure Table Storage](https://docs.microsoft.com/azure/search/search-howto-indexing-azure-tables) indexers, which allow you to easily import data from Azure storage into Azure Search on a schedule or on-demand.
-  - [Field mappings](https://docs.microsoft.com/azure/search/search-indexer-field-mappings), which allow you to customize how indexers import data into Azure Search.
-  - ETags, which allow you to update the definitions of indexes, indexers, and data sources in a concurrency-safe manner.
+  - [Synonyms](https://docs.microsoft.com/azure/search/search-synonyms), which allows you to define equivalent terms and expand the scope of the query.

-For details on how to upgrade to version 2016-09-01 from the previous GA version, see [Upgrading to the Azure Search Service REST API version 2016-09-01](https://docs.microsoft.com/azure/search/search-api-migration).
+For details on how to upgrade from a previous GA version, see [Upgrading Azure Search Service REST API version](https://docs.microsoft.com/azure/search/search-api-migration).

 ## Overview